 Eddie Dunn Appointed Interim President Of VETS2INDUSTRY

-TAMPA, FL, UNITED STATES, May 9, 2025 /EINPresswire / -- The Board of Directors of VETS2INDUSTRY (V2I) is pleased to announce the appointment of Eddie Dunn as Interim President, effective immediately.
+ATLANTA, GA, UNITED STATES, May 8, 2025 /EINPresswire / -- The Board of Directors of VETS2INDUSTRY (V2I) is pleased to announce the appointment of Eddie Dunn as Interim President, effective immediately.
 Dunn - an Army veteran and award-winning national thought leader in the military to civilian transition space, - steps into the role with a clear mandate: To build on the mission and vision of V2I and position the organization for sustainable growth.

 “The VETS2INDUSTRY mission of establishing connections, sharing knowledge and identifying opportunities for veterans and their families, deeply resonate with me.” said Eddie Dunn, Interim President, V2I.“My goal is to honor the long and rich history of this organization as we join forces to scale value and impact for our community.”